veergala/ConvFinQA-LLM-Project/README.md

 Finally, in financial calculations we can assume that both over and under-predictions are equally as problematic for model performance, so we need some form of symmetry.
 The absolute value ensures this is the case.

+Another possible option would have been to do an exact match on the numbers.
+Since we are dealing with financial data, it is important that the model gets the answer exactly correct.
+However, the dataset answers are not well formatted.
+They have inconsistencies in the number of decimal places/significant figures that they display.
+Again with more time it might have been possible to pre-process the dataset further, however some of the precision of the answers would have been compromised to account for rounding.
+As such, the percentage error metric seemed optimal.

+## Evaluation

+Due to constraints with free tier API keys, I set up a way to work with API rate limits whilst also having an expansive set of LLM outputs and associated evaluations.
+I select a random subset of three datapoints in the data and run it, appending the answers and metadata to qa_results.json.

 ## Further Development Options

 In my output I highlight the datapoints used.
 Given more time, I would try to do some validation of these against the question, and potentially also against the table to make sure they are being extracted properly.